danitcodes/strange-and-the-familiars/README.md

 # Strange and the Familiars

-## A Website Redesign for Local Portland Band
+## A Website Redesign for a Local Portland Band

 <img src="./assets/images/SplashPage.png" alt="A splash page screenshot of Stephanie Strange in a red dress crouched over snow in front of snow-covered trees" height="400px" width="auto">